fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 **Linux Mint** is a beginner-friendly distribution based on Ubuntu's long-term support (LTS) releases.
 Its team forked GNOME 3 to create Cinnamon in an attempt to provide users a more classic desktop experience.
 It has three official editions that all feature a classic desktop experience that includes a Windows-like layout.
 The distribution includes many of its own tools for common tasks like package management and configuration.
 There is also a Debian-based edition of Mint.

-It is ideal for beginners that are used to the Windows layout, especially if they do not want the latest software and do not have especially exotic software needs.
+It is ideal for beginners that are used to the Windows layout, especially if they do not want the latest software, would rather have system upgrades every two years or so, and do not have especially exotic software needs.

 # Mageia
 ~~~